Department of Nursing

 - Success.
-Over the past three years students maintained a 97% first-time pass rate on FNP certifying exams.
+Over the past three years students averaged a 97% first-time pass rate on FNP certifying exams.
 In addition, graduates are in high demand by employers and many have continued their educations at the doctoral level.

 Note: Students who are not enrolled in the program but take individual classes that are included in the curriculum are subject to course surcharges.

-*Due to state authorization requirements, we are currently only able to accept students from Pennsylvania or those who otherwise hold an RN license in Pennsylvania and are willing to complete all clinical practice hours within a 2-hours driving time of the Edinboro/Erie area and Clarion University sites in Clarion, Oil City, and Pittsburgh.
+*Due to state authorization requirements, we are currently only able to accept students from Pennsylvania and Ohio, or those who otherwise hold an RN license in Pennsylvania and are willing to complete all clinical practice hours within a 2-hours driving time of the Edinboro/Erie area and Clarion University sites in Clarion, Oil City, and Pittsburgh.

 Laurie Cracolici Field Internship Coordinator/DNP Assistant